christianblais/searchify/README.md

     <%= searchify :users, :search_strategy => :my_custom_method %>

 Searchify will then try to call your `User.my_custom_method`.
-It must accepts two arguments, and still return a hash.
+It must accepts two arguments, and still return an array of hashes.